-The Department of Law constitutes the newest addition to the Faculty of Arts & Humanities at Hope, as it was officially established in September 2014.
-The Department fully embraces Liverpool Hope University’s mission to impact the community providing a ‘life with more meaning’.
+The Law School constitutes the newest addition to the Faculty of Arts & Humanities at Hope, as it was officially established in September 2014.
+The School fully embraces Liverpool Hope University’s mission to impact the community providing a ‘life with more meaning’.
 We strive to do so with both our teaching and our research, engaging academic and non-academic stakeholders alike.

-The Department research strategy revolves around five main research clusters based on the research specialisms of the team members: applied legal philosophy, constitutional and administrative law, mediation, succession law, and commercial law.
-Being a new department we are currently in the process of designing a postgraduate research degree in law, which we aim to add to our formative offer very soon.
+The Schools' research strategy revolves around five main research clusters based on the specialisms of the team members: applied legal philosophy, constitutional and administrative law, mediation, succession law, and commercial law.
+Being a new School, we are currently in the process of designing a postgraduate research degree in law, which we aim to add to our formative offer very soon.

 The School hosted the first international conference on ‘Mediation: Bridging Theory and Practice’, which took place on Hope Campus on the 16th of February 2015.
 This successful conference saw speakers from two continents and delegates from the UK and abroad gathering together to discuss mediation from many different (but intertwined) viewpoints.
 You can find more information on the conference programme here.